 The case for inclusion

 The New Economics Foundation’s Centre for Wellbeing identifies that wellbeing is one of most important aspect of our lives, as individuals and as societies.
 But despite unprecedented economic prosperity in the last 35 years we do not necessarily feel better individually or as communities.
-Data shows that whilst economic output in the UK has nearly doubled since 1973, levels of happiness have remained flat.
+Data shows that while economic output in the UK has nearly doubled since 1973, levels of happiness have remained flat.
 Beyond a certain level of income and material stability, more money has a negligible and even negative impact on the quality of our lives.
 Meanwhile 81% of Britons believe that the Government should prioritise creating the greatest happiness, not the greatest wealth.

-The sense we gained at a recent presentation at the House of Commons by the current Cabinet Secretary, Gus O’Donnell (report here) was that once implemented the measurement of wellbeing will have a significant impact on the design, targeting and impact of policy making across government – in which case the absence of proper measurement of arts, culture and heritage would be disastrous.
+The sense we gained at a recent presentation at the House of Commons by the current Cabinet Secretary, Gus O’Donnell was that once implemented the measurement of wellbeing will have a significant impact on the design, targeting and impact of policy making across government – in which case the absence of proper measurement of arts, culture and heritage would be disastrous.
 As Sir Gus himself said in his presentation ‘if you treasure it, measure it’.

 Act now - before it's too late

 The consultation will close on the 23rd January 2012 and the responses will be used to further develop the domains and headline measures.
-ArtsProfessional in partnership with Play’s the Thing and the Social Arts Network are working on a co-ordinated response – more details early in January.
+ArtsProfessional in partnership with Play’s the Thing and the Social Arts Network are working on a coordinated response – more details early in January.